Chris Jones (punter): 2011 season

 Jones was signed as an undrafted free agent by the Dallas Cowboys after the 2011 NFL draft on July 28.
-He was released before the season started on September 3.
-Jones was signed to the team's practice squad on October 28.
-Eight days later, he was promoted to the active roster, filling in for an injured Mat McBriar in one game against the Seattle Seahawks.
+He was released before the season started on September 3, but was signed to the team's practice squad on October 28.
+Eight days later, Jones was promoted to the active roster, filling in for an injured Mat McBriar in one game against the Seattle Seahawks.

 Jones was released on November 15 and signed to the practice squad two days later.
 On December 31, he was promoted to the active roster.
 Jones punted in the season finale against the New York Giants in place of an injured McBriar, making six punts, a 42.3 gross average, a 38.8 net average, two punts downed inside the 20-yard line, and a long of 54 yards.

 2012 season

 In 2012, the Cowboys decided not to re-sign McBriar and Jones entered the season as the starter at punter.
 He suffered a left knee injury on September 23, against the Tampa Bay Buccaneers, when Jones nearly had a punt blocked.

 On October 14, a practice injury to punter Brian Moorman forced him to play against the Baltimore Ravens with a partially torn ACL he was still rehabbing.
 Jones was placed on the injured reserve list 10 days later.
 He punted 12 times with a gross average of 45.2 yards, a net average of 40 yards and downed six punts inside the 20-yard-line.